your adventure in

 STAT 1010Principles of Statistics (or another approved statistics course)4

-University Requirement: Students in all ISU majors must complete a three-credit course in U.S. Diversity, as well as a three-credit course in International Perspectives.
-The approved course lists are found at the following web addresses: (U.S. Diversity) http://www.registrar.iastate.edu/students/div-ip-guide/usdiversity-courses and (International Perspectives) http://www.registrar.iastate.edu/students/div-ip-guide/IntlPerspectives-current.
+University Requirement: Students in all ISU majors must complete a three-credit course in U.S. Cultures and Communities, as well as a three-credit course in International Perspectives.
+The approved course lists are found at the following web addresses: (U.S. Cultures and Communities) http://www.registrar.iastate.edu/students/div-ip-guide/usdiversity-courses and (International Perspectives) http://www.registrar.iastate.edu/students/div-ip-guide/IntlPerspectives-current.
 Students must also demonstrate their communication proficiency by earning a grade of C or better in ENGL 2500.

-Greenlee majors and minors cannot take ADVRT, JLMC or PR courses pass/not pass.
+Greenlee majors and minors cannot take ADVRT, DSTR, JLMC, PR or SMC courses pass/not pass.

 Minor or Additional Major: Students are required to fulfill a secondary area of expertise.
 This requirement can be met by declaring a minor or an additional major outside of the Greenlee School of Journalism and Communication.
-Students taking one major at the school may not seek an additional major or minor in the school.
+Students in Advertising may seek a second major or a minor in DSTR, but not in JLMC, PR, or SMC.
+Students may seek a Designated Area of Concentration (DAC) made up of 21 credits with at least 12 credits from the 3000 level or above.
+All courses for the DAC must be taken outside of ADVRT, JLMC, PR or SMC.

 Advertising, B.A.